dallas-hall/kode-kloud-engineer/devops/jenkins/create-users.md

 * Click the Jenkins button to access to UI through a broswer.
 * Login with the credentials.
 * Click Manage Jenkins > Manage Users > Create User and create the user.
-* Follow https://www.jenkins.io/doc/book/managing/plugins/#from-the-web-ui and install the Role-based Authorization Strategy plugin.
+* Follow https://www.jenkins.io/doc/book/managing/plugins/#from-the-web-ui and install the Matrix Authorization Strategy plugin.
-*
+* Click Manage Jenkins > Configure Global Security and configure the security settings.

 We are done.